ParabolInc/parabol/README.md

 ## Have feedback, ideas or feature requests?

 Please review our [Discussions](https://github.com/ParabolInc/parabol/discussions) to see if there's already a similar suggestion, and if not please feel free to [start a new one](https://github.com/ParabolInc/parabol/discussions/new).

-## Helpful VSCode extensions

-We use [GraphQL](https://marketplace.visualstudio.com/items?itemName=GraphQL.vscode-graphql) for IntelliSense and syntax highlighting.

 ## Releases